-Man puts up electric fence to prevent theft of Trump sign
+Current events: Electric fence deters Trump sign thieves

 NEW BEDFORD, Mass.
-(AP) - A Massachusetts man tired of people stealing his Donald Trump campaign sign has come up with a shocking solution - he put an electrified fence around it.
+(AP) - A Massachusetts man tired of people stealing his Donald Trump campaign sign has come up with a shocking solution: an electrified fence around it.

-John Oliveira, 54, a disabled Navy veteran and a member of the New Bedford School Committee, first put the fence up a few weeks ago.
+John Oliveira, 54, a disabled Navy veteran and a member of the New Bedford School Committee, put the fence up a few weeks ago.

-Oliveira told Southcoasttoday.com, which first reported the story, he started displaying the Trump sign on his lawn in late May.
-They started to disappear in July.
+Oliveira told Southcoasttoday.com, which first reported the story, that he started displaying a Trump sign on his lawn in late May.
+The first one disappeared in July.

 In all, six signs were taken, he told The Boston Globe.